-We measure the prescription in your current eyewear to help us assess any visual problems you may be experiencing and to assist us in determining a suitable prescription for your new prescription.
+We measure the prescription in your current eyewear to help us assess any visual problems you may be experiencing and to assist in determining a suitable new prescription.

 The visual acuity test is used to determine the smallest letters a person can read on a standardized chart or card held 14-20 feet away.
 Visual acuity is expressed as a fraction.
 The top number refers to the distance you stand from the chart.
 This is usually 20 feet.
 The bottom number indicates the distance at which a person with normal eyesight could read the same line you correctly read.
 For example, 20/20 is considered normal.
 20/40 indicates that the line you correctly read at 20 feet can be read by a person with normal vision from 40 feet away.

-Your eyes may be dilated with drops that cause your pupils to enlarge.
-With your pupils dilated, the doctors can better examine the inside of your eyes and tell if your eyes are healthy.
-Dilation is very safe and it is unlikely that you will experience much inconvenience or discomfort.
-Dilation, when needed, provides you with the most thorough eye health examination possible.
-You and your eyes will be healthier for it.
-It is always recommended that you come to your visit accompanied by a driver as your near vision may be compromised for several hours.
+Using eye drops, your pupils may be dilated in order to better examine the inside of your eyes and overall eye health.
+When needed, dilation provides you with the most thorough eye health examination possible.
+Dilation is very safe, but it is recommended that you come to your visit accompanied by a driver as your near vision may be compromised for several hours.

 The HRT/OCT represents the most current advancement in the management of glaucoma.
 Its technology allows the doctors to image your optic nerve and the surrounding nerve fibers of the retina.
-Repeated over time, these optic nerve images are precisely measured.
-Fine changes to the tissue of the nerve are detected by the instrument.
+Repeated over time, these optic nerve images are precisely measured and fine changes to the tissue of the nerve are detected.

-This is specialty testing for glaucoma patients or other individuals who are experiencing changes in their vision.
-It helps determine the progression of the disease and assists the doctors in providing treatment.
-For other individuals, it can help to isolate if there is a problem with the visual system anywhere along the visual pathway: from cornea to occipital lobe in the brain.
+This is specialty testing for glaucoma patients.
+It helps to determine the progression of the disease and assists the doctors in providing treatment.
+In other individuals, the test can help to determine vision loss anywhere along the visual pathway from the cornea to the occipital lobe in the brain.

-The cornea is mapped to determine it’s shape and steepness to assist the doctor in determining whether or not a patient is eligible for laser vision correction.
+The cornea is mapped to determine its shape and steepness.
+This helps the doctor to determine whether or not a patient is eligible for laser vision correction.
 It is also useful for tracking and assessing corneal dystrophies such as keratoconus or pellucid marginal degeneration.

 This specialized testing is performed to determine intraocular pressure when tracking specific diseases of the eye.